dtudk/pythonsupport-page/docs/install/macos/manual.rst

 You can find out which processor you have by pressing the Apple logo an the top left of your screen.
-Go to :menulabel:`About This Mac --> Chip/Processor`.
+Go to :menuselection:`About This Mac --> Chip/Processor`.

 .. image:: /images/install/macos-fully-manual-processor.png
     :width: 200